adibzailan/file_copier/README.md

 ## Acknowledgements

-- To be honest, this was built because i was having trouble figuring out how to get my Docker Compose for n8n to fetch files from specified folders 🤣
+- To be honest, this was built because I was having trouble figuring out how to get my Docker Compose for n8n to fetch files from specified folders 🤣
 - Long Live Python!